vlrfsg/vlrfsasm/readme.txt

   B must be within 64 bits or an error occurs.
   If B is 0, another error occurs.
   >  (/ A B)
+  Modulo: same with argument A
+  B must be within 64 bits or an error occurs.
+  If B is 0, another error occurs.
+  >  (% A B)
   If: same with chosen argument
   If every bit of A is 0, C is chosen.
   Otherwise B is chosen.